 Carrie: Which is exactly what you don’t want to do with OCD.

-Mitzi: I started doing that and I got worse.
-She offered up those and and I still say it today, it’s act as if, and that’s part of the choice.
+Mitzi: I started doing that and I got worse and I was like you know what, but there was one thing she offered up that was great and I still say it today, it’s act as if, and that’s part of the choice

 I had most of that memorized.
 Anyway, I did understand what those things meant.
 What I didn’t understand was the difference.
 The Bible talks a lot about anxiety and worry, but if you look at those passages of scripture, you will see these are situational.

-[00:29:58] Worries and concerns, they’re about real life trials and afflictions.
-It isn’t this always there free floating sense of dread and physical symptoms and everything of anxiety that can even be there when you aren’t even worried about anything.
+Worries and concerns, they’re about real-life trials and afflictions.
+It isn’t this always there’s a free-floating sense of dread and physical symptoms and everything of anxiety that can even be there when you aren’t even worried about anything.
 It’s like panic attacks, for instance.
 So that was confusing to me, but there was also a feeling because God wasn’t taking it away just miraculously.
 Maybe he’d abandoned me.

-Just the desperation there of the feeling when we’re going through.
-[00:30:52] Painful suffering and trials of “where’s God in all of this?”
+Just the desperation there of the feeling when we’re going through painful suffering and trials of “where’s God in all of this?”
 It took a while for me to understand growth through affliction and that came gradually.
 There’s several aspects of this.
-There’s my own, not understanding the difference between common place, worry that everyone experiences and a disorder like anxiety or a real mental health issue.
+There’s my own, not understanding the difference between commonplace, worry that everyone experiences, and a disorder like anxiety or a real mental health issue.

-[00:32:38] They come at you with what I call “mini sermons.”
+They come at you with what I call “mini-sermons.”
 They start telling they start quoting you all the verses about anxiety as if you’d never heard them before.
 It was especially when they know you’re Christian.
 They know you study the Bible.
 They know that you followed Christ to the best of your ability.

-[00:33:45] I really think anxiety disorders are probably the least understood because of Bible verses about worry being equated with an anxiety disorder.
-And they’re not at all the same.
+I really think anxiety disorders are probably the least understood because of Bible verses about worry being equated with an anxiety disorder and they’re not at all the same.
 And if you’re a sufferer you definitely know the difference, but people who don’t have experience or a loved one who they know and see going through this, they just automatically assume, unfortunately, that this is what it is.

-Mizi: [00:35:06] Yeah.
+Mizi: Yeah.
 Yes, it really did.
-It.
-Wasn’t just that though but that was a big part of it.
+It wasn’t just that though but that was a big part of it.
 What you just said about they really don’t have the training or the ability to recognize these disorders.
 Scrupulosity, for instance.
-If a person is struggling with doubts about their salvation and maybe this pastor known this person for most of their life and they’re suddenly in their office and they’re going through all these thoughts with them, then the pastor gives them the reassurance from scripture and they’re like, “okay.”
-And then they come back again.
+If a person is struggling with doubts about their salvation and maybe this pastor has known this person for most of their life and they’re suddenly in their office and they’re going through all these thoughts with them, then the pastor gives them the reassurance from scripture and they’re like, “okay” and then they come back again.

-[00:35:37] They start saying the same thing over again.
-And even the pastor there’s a level of frustration that can develop and they’re not equipped and they aren’t knowledgeable about OCD and how it manifests itself in a person who’s suffering.
-So I found that it was really important to share my story about living with anxiety disorders as a Christian and a Christ follower, but in particular about OCD because it’s so misunderstood.
+They start saying the same thing over again and even the pastor there’s a level of frustration that can develop and they’re not equipped and they aren’t knowledgeable about OCD and how it manifests itself in a person who’s suffering.
+So I found that it was really important to share my story about living with anxiety disorders as a Christian and a Christ-follower, but in particular about OCD because it’s so misunderstood.
 And in particular about scrupulosity OCD because when you go that direction, people are even more inclined to think it’s a spiritual issue even the sufferers themselves really struggle.

 I think the number one thing they do is listen and then validate the experience as a real affliction not merely a spiritual issue that can be fixed by more prayer, more Bible study, more faith but to literally be willing to support people and say, “Hey, this is a real medical or mental health issue for which you can get help.
 We want to encourage you towards going to your doctor and starting that process.
 We want to encourage you that if they say you should see the specialist to go ahead and do that.

-[00:39:31] We want to encourage you that if they suggest medication might be helpful to you, by all means, please, please do that because it’s so harmful to say things like it’s a lack of faith and taking medication means that you aren’t trusting in God and all the things that you can.
+We want to encourage you that if they suggest medication might be helpful to you, by all means, please, please do that because it’s so harmful to say things, like it’s a lack of faith and taking medication, means that you aren’t trusting in God and all the things that you can.

 Carrie: It just makes the problem worse.

-Mitzi: Yeah.
-And it hurts people.
-It’s important for churches to be able to be compassionate,, pray for the person with a mental health issue and the same exact way you pray for anybody who has any other type of health issue.
-Treat them the same, validate instead of [00:40:29] turning it into a spiritual issue.
-I wanted to say that is this what the church needs to do.
+Mitzi: Yeah and it hurts people.
+It’s important for churches to be able to be compassionate, pray for the person with a mental health issue, and the same exact way you pray for anybody who has any other type of health issue.
+Treat them the same, validate instead of turning it into a spiritual issue.
+I wanted to say that this is what the church needs to do.

 Carrie: Yeah.
 I think that that’s so important and so helpful because we have this ability to rally around people who have just had a baby in the church.
 We’re really good at that.
 We can bring you a casserole and we’re really good at rallying around somebody that’s going through cancer or has lost a loved one but then when it comes to something that’s invisible, like an anxiety disorder or OCD, almost like people don’t know what to do with that.

-[00:41:56] So there’s fear around stigma of what it is to struggle with any kind of mental health issue.
-And it said because there’s so much help out there.
+So there’s fear around stigma of what it is to struggle with any kind of mental health issue and it said because there’s so much help out there.
 There’s so many people in the churches that are sitting in the pews who have mental health issues and you won’t even do that.

-[00:43:47] That’s how it debilitated him, how it crippled him, how he would be trying to even preach later on a sermon and the intrusive thoughts would just be blaring in his head.
-And he was so terrified they were going to come out of his mouth right while he was preaching and it just crippled him.
-He tells this whole thing.
-[00:44:09] And it’s so interesting to read because it’s like that’s what it was like for me.
+That’s how it debilitated him, how it crippled him, how he would be trying to even preach later on a sermon and the intrusive thoughts would just be blaring in his head and he was so terrified they were going to come out of his mouth right while he was preaching and it just crippled him.
+He tells this whole thing and it’s so interesting to read because it’s like that’s what it was like for me.
 At the end of his account, in this book, he says, he admits that this thing was an affliction that God had allowed in his life.
 It was an affliction.
-The very next thing he says is God, I’ll use his language, “God Duff order it for my good.”
-And then he gives this list of all the ways God had used this to grow him and his faith.
+The very next thing he says is God, I’ll use his language, “God Duff order it for my good” and then he gives this list of all the ways God had used this to grow him and his faith.
 Even his account of how he learned to just accept the uncertainty of the thoughts and to press on in his choice to venture all for the sake of Jesus Christ was ACT basically.

-[00:46:22] Paul ends up saying, I’m going to glory in this affliction because of this because when I’m weak, I’m depending on God’s strength and not my own.
-God uses these things in ways, perseverance and empathy.
+Paul ends up saying, I’m going to glory in this affliction because of this because when I’m weak, I’m depending on God’s strength and not my own.
+God uses these things in ways, perseverance, and empathy.
 The things that I learned through my OCD in particular, in my OCD scrupulosity is just amazing but reading that book that was just literally a godsend.
-And you think about it, they didn’t even know what OCD was back then, but God laid it on John Bunyan’s heart to write about it.
-And so 1666, 150 years old.
+And you think about it, they didn’t even know what OCD was back then, but God laid it on John Bunyan’s heart to write about it and so 1666, 150 years old.
 Here we are and I’m like reading this book and I’m like, “this is amazing.”

-[00:47:14] It just shows that OCD has been around for a really long time.
+It just shows that OCD has been around for a really long time.
 It’s not a new thing.
-It’s just that we now understand.
-You know what it is and there’s help and there’s hope, and everyone who is struggling with this, I just want them to have the chance to understand what it is and how to get help especially for my brothers and sisters in Christ.
+It’s just that we now understand you know what it is and there’s help and there’s hope, and everyone who is struggling with this, I just want them to have the chance to understand what it is and how to get help especially for my brothers and sisters in Christ.

 Carrie: Thank you so much for coming on and sharing your story.

 I hope that this podcast has encouraged you.
 If it has, will you do me a big favor and tell a friend.
-There’s probably someone in your circle of influence who needs messages that will help them reduce shame and increase hope.
-And that’s what we’re all about on the show.
-Thank you so much for taking the time to listen to.
+There’s probably someone in your circle of influence who needs messages that will help them reduce shame and increase hope and that’s what we’re all about on the show.
+Thank you so much for taking the time to listen today.